4 Types of Contrast Media in Radiology: Examples & Use Cases

 Clinical applications span multiple organ systems, with liver lesion characterization and cardiac function assessment being particularly valuable.
 Contrast-enhanced ultrasound excels at detecting arterial hypervascularity in hepatocellular carcinoma, differentiating benign from malignant focal liver lesions, and evaluating myocardial perfusion.
 The technique offers real-time imaging capabilities without ionizing radiation, making it ideal for pediatric patients and for interventional guidance.

-How Contrast Media Is Administered to Patients
+Use Cases: How Is Contrast Media Administered to Patients?

 The method used in administering contrast media affects its effectiveness and it usually depends on the patient's physical health, and the type of scan to be performed.

 Oral contrast administration involves ingesting a contrast solution or suspension to opacify the gastrointestinal tract.
 This approach primarily utilizes barium sulfate suspensions or water-soluble iodinated agents like diatrizoate meglumine (Gastrografin).
-Patients typically consume 500–1500 ml of contrast material over 30–120 minutes before imaging, with timing varying based on the specific region of interest.

 Intravenous contrast administration delivers contrast agents directly into the bloodstream, providing immediate vascular enhancement and subsequent tissue perfusion.
 This method requires establishing peripheral venous access, typically through an 18–22 gauge cannula in the antecubital fossa.